dennislee22/fraud-detection-telco/README.md

 - The confusion matrix table shows common output.
   1. True Negatives (TN = 38000).
 These are the legitimate users that the model correctly identified as legitimate.
 There were 380, and the model got all of them right.
   2. False Positives (FP = 0).
 These are legitimate users that the model incorrectly flagged as fraudulent.
 An FP is a costly mistake because you might block a real customer.
 The model made zero of these mistakes, which is perfect.
   3. False Negatives (FN = 0).
 These are fraudulent users that the model failed to catch.
 This is the most dangerous type of error, as it means fraud is going undetected.
-Your model had zero of these misses, which is also perfect.
+The model had zero of these misses, which is also perfect.
   4. True Positives (TP = 2000).
 These are the fraudulent users that the model correctly identified as fraudulent.
 There were 2000, and the model caught all of them.

 - The classification report translates the numbers from the confusion matrix into more intuitive scores: